Skip to main content

 2020 - 2022 - Birch Creek

-Intro to Birch Creek
+Birch Creek Fall

 The WATS 5350 Spring 2020, 2021 and 2022 classes focused on Birch Creek, Idaho in southeast Idaho.
 Birch Creek is a left-bank tributary to Mink Creek, which is tributary to the Bear River just downstream of Oneida Narrows.
 The project is on landowner and rancher Jay Wilde's deeded ground.